optskug/docs/README.md

 ## Background

 There is a `STEERING_LKA`-ish message and more in some new Toyotas that currently has an "authentication code" scheme appended to the end.
 The algorithm and security system for this "authentication code" is somewhat known for certain vehicles but requires a key that is unique to each vehicle to be extracted or smuggled out of the vehicle (https://icanhack.nl/blog/secoc-key-extraction/).
 Not all vehicles are able to have their keys extracted with what is currently known.
+Without the key or knowledge of the system, third parties like comma and users cannot control the vehicle.

 ## List of vehicles with Toyota ECU Security Key